jobrouter/typo3-data/Documentation/developer.rst

 Sometimes it is necessary to transfer data sets from TYPO3 to a JobRouter installation.
 An API and a :ref:`transmit command
-<configuration-transmit-command>` are available for this use case.
+<transmit-command>` are available for this use case.

 Data sets are transferred asynchronously, since a JobRouter installation may be unavailable or in maintenance mode and to avoid long page loads.
 Let's take a